You've seen Memphis Evans all over this site.

 MS7 is a rockingly good old-time group, featuring such notables as Memphis Evans on percussion,

-by the semi-legendary Shotgun Johnson.
-MS7
+on the squeezebox.
+We are fronted by the semi-legendary Shotgun Johnson.
+SJMS7

 www.shotgunjohnson.com